stefanpejcinoski/AutoBacklight/Readme.md

 # Auto Brightness

-Auto Brightness is a Python script for automatic adjustment of the backlight intensity of a laptop, using the webcam as a light level sensor.
+Auto Brightness is a Python script for automatic adjustment of the LCD screen backlight intensity of a laptop, using the webcam as a light level sensor.
+The aim of the program is to keep the backlight as low as possible while maintaining good legibility.

 # DISCLAIMER

 The project is still in it's very early stages, this is literally the first working version.
-There is no automated installation, it only works on Linux and only on distributions that have the GNOME desktop enviroment, since it relies on gnome DBus calls to change brightness
+There is no automated installation, it only works on Linux and only on distributions that have the GNOME desktop enviroment, since it relies on gnome DBus calls to change brightness.
+Currently it is envisioned to work only on laptops with LCD panels since those have a backlight and keeping it as low as possible will increase battery life.
+Support for OLED panels might be something that will be considered in the future, although since they don't have a backlight, no power will be saved by keeping it low.

 ## Installation